Current State of Affairs

 Key Takeaways

-- Obesity is a chronic, relapsing disease affecting the majority of U.S. adults when diagnosed using modern, complication-based criteria, yet current care models were not designed to support its long-term management.
+- Obesity is a chronic, relapsing disease affecting the majority of U.S. adults when diagnosed using modern, complication-based criteria.
 Advances in GLP-1 medications have significantly improved clinical outcomes, but medication alone is insufficient without ongoing support.

-- Weight bias and stigma remain pervasive in healthcare and society, directly contributing to delayed care, poorer mental and physical health outcomes, and disengagement from treatment.
-There are limited policy protections against weight-based discrimination, and insurance coverage for evidence-based obesity treatments remains inconsistent, reinforcing health inequities.
+- Weight bias and stigma remain pervasive in healthcare and society, directly contributing to delayed care and poorer health outcomes.

-- Alnu Health is a scalable digital health solution and can help extend clinician reach, support patients between visits, and improve adherence without increasing clinician burden.
-Alnu provides a structured, evidence-based support layer for patients prescribed GLP-1 medications, aligning patient success with clinician sustainability and health system efficiency.
+- Alnu Health is a scalable digital health solution that extends clinician reach, supports patients between visits, and improves adherence without increasing clinician burden.

-- Closing the gap in obesity care will require coordinated clinical innovation, social support, and policy reform, not isolated interventions.
+- Closing the gap in obesity care will require coordinated clinical innovation, social support, and policy reform.

 References